The Folsom Street Off-Ramp project reached a major milestone July 21 when it was reopened to traffic.

-The Office of Investment and Infrastructure (OCII), successor agency to the San Francisco Redevelopment Agency (SFRA) proposes to modify the existing Fremont Street off-ramp from westbound I-80 via the San Francisco Bay Bridge to function better as a gateway into a pedestrian-oriented neighborhood envisioned by the Transbay Redevelopment Project.
-As the Congestion Management Agency for the city, the San Francisco County Transportation Authority (SFCTA) will implement the project on behalf of OCII, overseeing both design and construction of the project.
+The Office of Investment and Infrastructure (OCII), successor agency to the San Francisco Redevelopment Agency (SFRA) is sponsoring the modification of the existing Fremont/Folsom Street off-ramp from westbound I-80 via the San Francisco Bay Bridge to function better as a gateway into a pedestrian-oriented neighborhood envisioned by the Transbay Redevelopment Project.
+As the Congestion Management Agency for the city, the San Francisco County Transportation Authority (SFCTA) is implementing the project on behalf of OCII, overseeing both design and construction of the project.

 The existing Fremont/Folsom Street off-ramp from I-80 to downtown San Francisco includes one ramp that descends to Fremont Street mid-block between Howard and Folsom Streets at an approximately 90-degree angle and another ramp that descends in a diagonal direction to the intersection of Fremont and Folsom Streets.
 The former has been in existence for many years, and its design facilitates free left turns to Fremont Street northbound.

-The Folsom Street Off-Ramp Realignment Project proposes to modify both of these ramps in order to facilitate better pedestrian movement and to improve the pedestrian environment.
+The Folsom Street Off-Ramp Realignment Project will modify both of these ramps in order to facilitate better pedestrian movement and to improve the pedestrian environment.
 The modified off-ramp terminus will be realigned perpendicular to Fremont Street and all existing right-turn and left-turn movements will be maintained.
-The new off-ramp T-intersection will include a new traffic signal, which will allow for new continuous sidewalk and Class II bike lanes on the east side of Fremont Street.
+The new off-ramp T-intersection will include a new traffic signal, which will allow for new continuous sidewalk.
 This realignment will conform to the planned development goals of the Transbay Redevelopment Project Area.